Chief's Cup Baseball History

 The Charlotte Fire Department and Charlotte Police Department started playing a charity baseball game in the late 1930s.
 The annual charity baseball game was started by a group of firemen and policemen led by then Charlotte Fire Chief Hendrix Palmer (Fire Chief 1927-1948).
 The baseball game was played at old Crockett Park, home of the Charlotte Hornets professional baseball team and had a tremendous impact on both organizations in recruitment and brotherhood.
 Funds raised from the game benefited a few Charlotte charity organizations including the Optimist Club.
 Many young men involved with the Optimist Club went on to become firemen and policemen in Charlotte.
 Sometime in the 1960s, the teams took a break for many reasons; most who are old enough to know would know why.

-In the 1990s, the Public Safety Charity Baseball game made its first comeback and featured the Charlotte Fire Department against the newly formed Charlotte-Mecklenburg Police Department.
-The Charity baseball game played for eight to ten years before once again taking a break in the early 2000s.
+In the 1990s, the Public Safety Charity Baseball game made its first comeback, featuring the Charlotte Fire Department against the newly formed Charlotte-Mecklenburg Police Department.
+The teams played for eight to ten years before taking another break in the early 2000s.

 In 2011, CFD Firefighter Anthony "Tony" Bateman and CMPD Officers Jeff Lang and Justin Davies, plus several others from their respective organizations, formed new teams within the departments: the CFD Blaze and CMPD Blue Hornets.
 Charlotte's inaugural Chief's Cup Charity Baseball game played that year at Ardrey Kell High School.
 Over the years, proceeds from the Chief's Cup game have benefitted several Charlotte charity organizations as well as the Levine Children's Hospital.
-The current Chief's Cup game has been impacted by unfortunate luck (bad weather, COVID-19, etc.), and the game itself has only been played six times in the last ten years.
+The current Chief's Cup game has been impacted by unfortunate luck (bad weather, COVID-19, etc.), and the game itself was played six times during that ten-year stretch.